 1. AMF receives Nudm_UECM_DeregistrationNotification from UDM.

 2. Deregistration Request sent towards the UE.
 In case of Implicit Deregistration, the Deregistration Request message is not sent.
+For NR satellite access, the AMF initiates Network-initiated Deregistration if it detects that the UE's registered PLMN is not allowed to operate in the present UE location.

 2ch-a.
 The AMF sends Charging Data Request [Event] to CHF for the UE successful deregistration.